Remove Beet And Beet Juice Stains On Clothing, Upholstery And Carpet

 Before using an ammonia solution on your upholstery, please use a small amount in an inconspicuous area of the upholstery to make sure it will not harm it.

-Hint: For either method listed above be sure to get the upholstery only as wet as necessary to remove the stain from the beets.
+Hint: For either method listed above be sure to get the upholstery only as wet as necessary to remove the spot.

 You can get more information on how to clean upholstery here.